logpai/loglizer/README.md

 For more details, please follow [the demo](./docs/demo.md) in the docs to get started.

 ## Benchmarking results

-(Evaluated on the fUll HDFS dataset instead of HDFS100k demo data)
+(Evaluated on the full HDFS dataset instead of the HDFS100k demo data)

 |       |            | HDFS |     |
 | :----:|:----:|:----:|:----:|
 | **Model** | **Precision** | **Recall** | **F1** |